 OVERVIEW OF THE MAJOR

 All students majoring in environmental studies take twelve required courses including an introductory course that emphasizes the interdisciplinary nature of environmental questions and lays the groundwork for the major.
 A capstone senior seminar course challenges students to integrate and apply what they have learned throughout their studies.
-Each major must participate in an experience that applies basic knowledge in a setting beyond the classroom.
-Typically this takes the form of an off-campus environmental studies course/program, internship, or research project.
-Students wishing to count courses not specifically designated as satisfying requirements for the major should consult the chair prior to enrollment.
+Each major must participate in an approved experience that applies basic knowledge in a setting beyond the classroom.
+Typically this takes the form of an off-campus environmental studies course or program, an internship, or a research project.
+Students wishing to count courses not specifically designated as satisfying requirements for the major must consult the chair no later than one semester prior to enrollment.